I need to repent.

 **Groan.** I’m so very sorry.

 I’ve since drunk the LinkedIn KoolAid.
 It seems that the social media platform for pros is experiencing somewhat of a renaissance.
 So… it’s cool, again, to take it seriously.
-After more questions from audiences, we recently added professional LinkedIn reviews to UpMyInfluence so we could empower our members in helping them impress influencers, media, and customers.
+After more questions from audiences, we started offering professional LinkedIn makeovers to UpMyInfluence so we could empower our members in helping them impress influencers, media, and customers.

 Improve Your Linkedin Profile